 Stephen also serves as a Board Member for CARE Australia, where he chairs the Program and Operations Committee.
-He is also Chair of a new NGO, Femili PNG, which supports survivors of family and sexual violence in Papua New Guinea.
+He is also Chair of Femili PNG, an NGO that supports survivors of family and sexual violence in Papua New Guinea.

 He has previously served on the Board of the Pacific Institute of Public Policy, and on the Advisory Council of the Asian Development Bank Institute.

 In 2005, while working for AusAID, Stephen was a member of the three-person Core Group whose report formed the basis for the 2006 Australian Aid White Paper.
 In 2010-11, Stephen was a member of the five-person panel who wrote the Independent Review of [Australian] Aid Effectiveness.
 In 2016, he served as a member of the Australia-Pacific Technical College Design Reference Group.

 - Cate Rogers, working on remote rural poverty in PNG (completed!).

 - Alicia Molloun, working on American aid to Pakistan (completed!).

 - Pepe Khennavong, working on the politics of aid and the role of non-traditional donors in Laos (completed!).